dantaeyoung/GrasshopperArsenal/SketchGestures/README.md

 ![counting_intersections_mouse_gestures.gif](gifs/counting_intersections_mouse_gestures.gif)

+This is just an example; if, with a single curve, you can differentiate between multiple types, and also control an intensity, you could start using it in other ways.
+For example -- drawing a curve copies a geometry, performs a boolean, etc etc.

-It kind of feels like 'casting magic'.
+It kind of feels like 'casting magic'!

 ![gesture_magic.gif](gifs/gesture_magic.gif)